 Losses occurring during zero state of the primary side of the transformer can be avoided by overlapping the PWM gate drive of the synchronous MOSFETs.
-This method solves the problems which cause losses during zero states of the transformer.
+This method solves the problems that cause losses during the zero states of the transformer.